My low profile stoma in a belly fold solution UPDATED Now 6 days!

 Feeling cold during rinsing indicates a leak—change immediately if possible or as soon as the output has died down and stopped.

-Avoid bending over at the stomach aka "crunches" bend only at the waist.
-The longer one can go without doing this, like sitting in straight back chairs, the better.
+Avoid bending over at the stomach aka "crunches" bend only at the hips.
+The longer one can go without doing this, like crunching out chairs, the better.
 The problem seems to be requiring to bend over at the belly fold area and lurching oneself up upon ones feet.
+Stools are better.
+Keep your feet under your hips.

-Daily showers are possible with an ostomy bag, the object is to keep both water and heat away less it loosens the adhesives.
+Daily showers are possible with an ostomy bag, the object is to keep both water and heat away less it loosens the adhesives or causes sweat under the wafer.
 So quick lukewarm showers work for daily use and long hot showers for bag change times when the wafer is off.
-As long as one cools down afterwards so they are not sweating anymore, drys off well and enters a dry air area to apply their wafer.
-Humidity infereres with successfully skin bonding.

 This process is personalized to my body contour and an oval-shaped stoma.
 Some adjustments will almost certainly be required for others.
 That said, it should provide a strong starting point for anyone dealing with a similar stoma configuration.
 The instructions are detailed and thorough—please read carefully and take your time.